Skip links

 Additionally, 76% of participants have been with their respective incubators for less than 10 years.

-Regarding the incubators themselves, there is an equal split between early-stage (44%) and mid-stage (44%) and one incubator classified as late-stage, with more than 16 years of operation (12%).
+Regarding the incubators themselves, there is an equal split between early-stage (44%) and mid-stage (44%), with one incubator classified as late-stage, having been in operation for more than 16 years (12%).

 Zooming in to Provide Tailored Support

-The guidance areas sought varied, with 45% focusing on their incubator products, and services; 22% on governance and finance; 22% on systems and processes; and 11% on people and culture.
-All incubators who completed the end-of-program evaluation found that their expectations were met and exceeded.
+The guidance areas sought varied, with 45% focusing on their incubator products and services; 22% on governance and finance, 22% on systems and processes, and 11% on people and culture.
+All incubators who completed the end-of-programme evaluation found that their expectations were met and exceeded.

-One of the most impactful outcomes of the program is that incubators have started implementing ideas and suggestions generated during the solutioning phase.
+One of the most impactful outcomes of the programme is that incubators have started implementing ideas and suggestions generated during the solutioning phase.

-Crescendo leadership was coached on how to lead a motivated and independent multicultural team by implementing retention strategies such as team-building activities, learning circles, a book club, exposure to diverse clients, performance feedback systems and opportunities for professional development through training and conference attendance.
-By the end of the program, the team drafted a comprehensive HR development plan.
+Crescendo leadership was coached on how to lead a motivated and independent multicultural team by implementing retention strategies, including team-building activities, learning circles, a book club, exposure to diverse clients, performance feedback systems, and opportunities for professional development through training and conference attendance.
+By the end of the programme, the team drafted a comprehensive HR development plan.

-Villgro Africa was strategizing growth plans for its BioTech Hub.
-However the activities of the Hub were slightly earlier stage than the incubator & hence needed a different environment.
-With facilitation through the guidance program, the co-founders have successfully decided to launch the biotech hub as a spin-off.
+Villgro Africa was strategising growth plans for its BioTech Hub.
+However, the activities of the Hub were slightly earlier stage than the incubator itself & hence needed a different environment.
+With facilitation through the guidance programme, the co-founders have successfully decided to launch the biotech hub as a spin-off.

 BongoHive is one of the self-sustaining incubators within the Pollinate Impact network, and they are exploring how catalytic grants can further fuel their growth.
 Pollinate guided them through strategies for securing these grants to expand into new geographies and thematic areas, introduce an investment fund, and enhance their existing services.
 Additionally, guidance was offered around succession planning and leadership development at BongoHive, with them expressing appreciation for Pollinate and the extensive industry experience and the in-depth examples shared during the sessions.